wafibismail/exploring-csharp/games/README.md

 Digital prototypes adds the ability to see how the game feels

-# PAUSED AT PAGE 1004 - FINAL PROTOTYPE - GUI: KEY COUNT AND HEALTH
+# PAUSED AT PAGE 1018 - FINAL PROTOTYPE - DROPPING RANDOMIZED ITEMS

 #### Other Books